ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 To explore `sp` objects in R let's first start a new R Markdown.

 - In the project you created for this workshop, open a fresh R Markdown file (File > New File > R Markdown).
-Name it ???Vector data??? and save it in your project.
+Name it 'Vector data' and save it in your project.

 We will take the simple example we used in the previous example and convert it to an `sp` object.
 We'll print the data frame and the new points object and compare them.